10.8 Accuracy Reference

 Realistic Accuracy Outcomes by Method

-The following table shows the accuracy outcomes achievable with each control method, the conditions required to achieve them, and the factors that degrade each result.
+The table below shows the accuracy outcomes achievable with each control method, the conditions required to achieve them, and the factors that degrade each result.
 These ranges reflect field reality, not idealized test conditions.

 Method Selection by AEC Project Type